barryclark/jekyll-now/_posts/2014-12-11-Hello-World.md

 title: Welcome to my website!
 ---

-I'm currently a PhD student at the University of Pennsylvania.
 This space will have more things in the future.

-Projects:
+For now, there is an [about](about) page with information about me, a [fosters](fosters) page with information about kittens, and other pages for random projects.

+### Projects

 * [Koduino](/koduino) -- An Arduino core for STM32 microcontrollers

-Other sites:
+### Other sites

 * [Lab homepage](http://kodlab.seas.upenn.edu/Avik/Home)